-218 2.4 | Definition of Context Via Tree Neighborhood
+248 2.4 | Definition of Context Via Tree Neighborhood

-We determined at what distance neighborhood metrics should be calculated (i.e., how many surrounding trees should be accounted as neighbors) based on local similarity of tree height.
-Accordingly, the selection of an appropriate neighborhood size around each individual tree (i.e., context detection) [76] was calculated through the analysis of spatial autocorrelation as function of incremental distance.
+We determined at what distance neighborhood metrics should be calculated (i.e. how many surrounding trees should be accounted as neighbors) based on local similarity of tree height.
+Accordingly, the selection of an appropriate neighborhood size around each individual tree (i.e. context detection) [71] was calculated through the analysis of spatial autocorrelation of tree height as function of incremental distance, as in previous studies [72].
 Based on the global peak in the significance of spatial autocorrelation, we defined a characteristic distance within which all included trees should be considered as neighbors.
-All so-defined neighbor trees were accounted for to compute context-aware metrics.
+Then, all so-defined neighbor trees were accounted for to compute context-aware metrics.